olliepalmer/scripted-design-course/pages/classes/class-01.md

 A few sample rules:

-* _Each film will depict a single thin straight line running horizontally through its centre_
+- _Make a film depicting a single thin straight line running horizontally through its centre._

-* _Each film will depict a single, unbroken lateral 360º movement of the environment I am in a 12.36pm_
+* _At 12.36pm, stand up.
+Make a film depicting a single, unbroken lateral 360º movement of the environment you are in._
-* _Each film will depict a transition through a doorway_
+* _Walk through a doorway.
+Film the transition from your waist._
-* _Each film will show me engaging with a mechanism_
+* _Depict a hand interfacing with a mechanism._
-* _Each film will depict a balloon bursting in a new context  _
-* _Each film will show an unbroken shot of the back of someone’s head for five seconds_
+* _Depict an unbroken shot of the back of someone’s head for five seconds._
-* _I am going to film the sky for one second at the same time every day_
+* _Film the sky for one second at the same time every day._
-* _I am going to make a timelapse of drawing blindfolded, filmed from above_
+* _Make a timelapse of drawing blindfolded, filmed from above._
-* _I am going to film a new orange object falling from my desk every day_
+* _Film a new orange object falling from your desk every day._
-* _I am going to film pouring a new drink every day_
+* _Pour coffee in a new and elaborate way.
+Film it._
-* _I am going to screw a piece of paper into a new ball every day; the camera position will always be the same_
+* _Screw a piece of paper into a new ball every day; the camera position will always be the same._

-  \-->
+If you want some ideas for ways to think about shots you can make, watch any of the [Every Frame a Painting](https://www.youtube.com/channel/UCjFqcJQXGZ6T6sxyFB-5i6A) video series, look at some photography books...think about rules that frame **subjects**, **actions**, or **composition**

 # Homework assignments

 Homework this week:

 * Daily rules-based videos.
-Upload these every day.
+Upload these [here](https://forms.gle/k2Excws5CPx5QRrN8) every day.
-* Put your daily rules into the [Google Doc](https://docs.google.com/document/d/1-7oXTFJ9Phh1xanO6zaeC3hghGAFVKeIkASXCuLEsS4/edit?usp=sharing)!
+* Put your daily rules into the shared [Google Doc](https://docs.google.com/document/d/1-7oXTFJ9Phh1xanO6zaeC3hghGAFVKeIkASXCuLEsS4/edit?usp=sharing)!
 You can upload a photo of your card too.
 * [Research: Script-based artworks](#assignment-script-based-artworks)

 ### Assignment: Script-based artworks

 Along with our daily videos, we will build a compendium of rules-based artworks across all media.
 This will be done in Google Slides, a platform where we can all collaborate on one big document.

-You must find and describe two rules-based artworks.
+You must find and describe **two** rules-based artworks.
 These can be performances, writing, paintings, sculptures, films, manifestos, games, or anything else you can think of.
 The rules can be something that creates a work of art, or rules themselves.

 Make sure you check that nobody else is covering the same subject.
 Write it on a new slide in the Google Slides document as soon as you have an idea.